 Who Is Covered by OCSLA?

 The OCSLA defines the Outer Continental Shelf as all submerged lands lying seaward of state submerged lands and waters (starting at 3 nautical miles offshore) which are under U.S. jurisdiction and control.
-It encompasses:

 - The subsoil and seabed of the Outer Continental Shelf